han190/PE-Fortran/README.md

-# Yet another Project Euler solutions...
+# Project Euler solutions written in Fortran

 [Project Euler](https://projecteuler.net/about) is a problem set.
 I solve PE problems to polish my Fortran skills, expand my math knowledge base and most importantly FOR FUN.
 If you are looking for the same things, check it out!